MarcusWolschon/osmeditor4android/documentation/docs/help/en/Way selected.md

 Set tags from the internal tag clipboard and start the property editor.

+### Download along way

+Download OSM data or tasks along the selected way.
+The list of areas (bounding boxes) to download is submitted to a separate service and you can continue editing while the downloads take place.
+The downloads can be paused or aborted by buttons in the notification entry for the service (in Android notification area).

+Note: using this functionality will disable [layer](Main%20map%20display.md#layer-control) for the relevant type data as leaving it enabled would potentially lead to the data you just downloaded to immediately being removed again.

 ### ![Delete](../images/tag_menu_delete.png) Delete

 Remove the object from the data.